hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 ## Learning Objectives

 * Grant or restrict access to files on a multi-user UNIX system
-* What is an "Environment Variable" in Shell
+* View "Environment Variables" in Shell
-* What is $PATH, and why I should care
+* Describe $PATH and how to append it

 ## Permissions